Skip to main content

 • (optional) cvxopt - Another fast Cholesky solver based on CHOLMOD

 Note on linear solvers for sparse matrices: Scipy implements a version of LU which is quite slow.
-To increase the speed of the optimization, pypardiso is recommended as it contains a very robust and flexible solver for symmetric and asymmetric matrices.
+To increase the speed of the optimization, mkl is recommended as it contains PARDISO, which is a very robust and flexible solver for any matrix (symmetric, asymmetric, real, or complex).
 An alternative is scikit-umfpack which provides a fast LU factorization.
-For symmetric matrices a Cholesky factorization is recommended (not provided with Scipy), which can be used by either installing scikit-sparse or cvxopt.
+For symmetric matrices a Cholesky factorization can be used (not provided with Scipy), by either installing scikit-sparse or cvxopt.

 License